-This paper proposes an approach that chains the use of back-translation and deep learning models to improve the performance of Kurdish news headline classification.
-The evaluation of the proposed approach involves comparing it with a baseline model trained on the original data.
-Further, the study propose a novel Bidirectional Long Short-Term Memory (BiLSTM) architecture to enhance the performance of the deep learning model.
-The proposed approach can contribute to the advancement of NLP in low-resource languages such as Kurdish and can be extended to other similar tasks in under-resourced languages.
+In this paper, we propose an approach that chains the use of back-translation and deep learning models to improve the performance of Kurdish news headline classification.
+Our evaluation of the proposed approach involves comparing it with a baseline model trained on the original data.
+We also propose a novel BiLSTM architecture to enhance the performance of the deep learning model.
+The proposed approach can contribute to the advancement of NLP in lowresource languages such as Kurdish and can be extended to other similar tasks in under-resourced languages.
 Developing a robust news headline classification system for Kurdish is crucial for improving information access and promoting the Kurdish language and culture.
-It will help to improve the dissemination of Kurdish news and enable individuals to stay informed about current events in their native languages, such as Kurdish.
+It will help to improve the dissemination of Kurdish news and enable individuals to stay informed about current events in their native language.
+It is worth noting that limited research exists on data augmentation for lessresourced languages, such as Kurdish.
 This paper aims to bridge this gap by showcasing various data augmentation methods and utilizing Kurdish corpora.
 The remainder of this paper is structured this way.
 Section two presents the related works.
 Section three provides information about the datasets utilized in this study and explains the data augmenting methods and the architecture of the proposed method.
 Section four provides the results obtained by the proposed text classification model and the machine learning approaches.
-In section five, I discuss the results achieved from each method.
+In section five, we discuss the results achieved from each method.
 The last section of this paper will be the conclusion.

-2. Related work
+2. RELATED WORK

 Modern computer vision uses data augmentation extensively to enhance models' performance.
 By incorporating data augmentation, models are exposed to a broader range of diverse examples, enabling them to learn and adapt to various non-semantic variations in the input.
-Contrary to this, data augmentation in NLP is less prevalent.
+Contrary to this, data augmentation in Natural Language Processing (NLP) is less prevalent.
 However, previous studies have explored and presented several approaches to tackle this limitation and promote the effective use of data augmentation in NLP tasks.
 A popular NLP strategy for text modification is Easy Data Augmentation (EDA), introduced by Wei et al. EDA is a set of straightforward and widely applicable techniques that include synonym replacement, random insertion, random swapping, and random deletion.
 However, this method has certain limitations.
 It often introduces incorrect sentence grammar or alters the text's original meaning [9].